About Kate Chopin: Complete Novels and Stories (LOA #136)

 LIBRARY OF AMERICA is an independent nonprofit cultural organization founded in 1979 to preserve our nation’s literary heritage by publishing, and keeping permanently in print, America’s best and most significant writing.
 The Library of America series includes more than 300 volumes to date, authoritative editions that average 1,000 pages in length, feature cloth covers, sewn bindings, and ribbon markers, and are printed on premium acid-free paper that will last for centuries.

-People Who Read Kate Chopin: Complete Novels and Stories (LOA #136) Also Read
+Buy other books like Kate Chopin: Complete Novels and Stories (LOA #136)

 “Chopin is not, and never has been, a writer who is easily summed up.
 Here we get everything—the complete stories and the novels—in one tidy, well-presented package… Chopin’s richness is best swallowed in great quantities, and this new edition makes that possible.” —Buffalo News